 Project | 01

 The American Dream posits that individual perseverance will lead to increased economic security.
 Young people invest in college as a pathway to a good job.
 What happens when that investment doesn’t pay off?
-My dissertation project examines how college graduates interpret and respond to underemployment through interviews with recent graduates and analysis of longitudinal survey data.
+My dissertation examined how college graduates interpret and respond to underemployment through 60 interviews with recent graduates and analysis of longitudinal survey data.
+Read it here.

 Project | 02

 Following up on our initial paper about youths' division of labor attitudes, Joanna Pepin and I examine whose desired division of labor preferences come into fruition.
 We trace multiple cohorts of adolescents’ division of labor preferences through early adulthood, focusing on gender, race, and class differences in whose ideals are realized.